 With these facts in mind, we must recognize that the phrase, "Grace to you and peace from ...," whether in Paul's epistles, Peter's, Jude's or in the Revelation, were not indicative declarations by the authors that grace and peace were being communicated to the recipients, nor declarations that the source of grace and peace were from the persons named in the salutation.
 Instead, the phrase was optative, expressing a wish that grace and peace would be extended to the recipients by the persons named.
-Only Peter and Jude included the optative verb ( $\pi\lambda\eta\theta\nu\nu\theta\epsilon\prime\eta$ , be multiplied), but judging from the fundamental character of Hellenistic salutations, an optative verb is implicit in all the other NT salutations.
-The only exception occurs in 2Jo 1.3 where John used an indicative verb.
+Only Peter and Jude included the optative verb ($\pi\lambda\eta\theta\nu\nu\theta\epsilon\eta$, be multiplied), but judging from the fundamental character of Hellenistic salutations, an optative verb is implicit in all the other NT salutations.
+The only exception occurs in 2 John 1.3 where John used an indicative verb.59

-We can confidently affirm, therefore, that in Rev 1.4-5, John did not tell the churches of Asia that the persons he named were extending grace and peace to them, but instead John expressed his wish that the persons named would extend grace and peace to them.
+We can confidently affirm, therefore, that in Revelation 1.4-5, John did not tell the churches of Asia that the persons he named were extending grace and peace to them, but instead John expressed his wish that the persons named would extend grace and peace to them.
 Our next step, then, is to identify the persons whom John wished would extend grace and peace, and to understand just what it meant to extend grace and peace.
-Let us reiterate before proceeding, though, the observation that we need have no expectation of a Trinitarian salutation for the Revelation, and that John had no demand of convention that he include one.
+Let us reiterate before proceeding, though, that we should not expect a Trinitarian salutation in the Revelation, and that convention made no demand that John include one.